lsst-sitcom/spot_motion_monitor/docs/usage.rst

   \nu = \frac{FPS}{L} \times [1, 2, ...
 L/2]

 The waterfall plot shows the current 1D spectrum as a strip at the top of the plot.
 As more buffers are filled and calculated, the most recent 1D spectrum is placed at the top of the plot and all other rows are moved one level down.
 Once the allotted number of rows is filled, when a new row is placed at the top of the plot, the row at the bottom will be discarded.
-The time show on the y axis of the waterfall plot is derived from the acquisition time (:math:`T_{Acq}`) times the total number of rows in the plot. ß
+The time show on the y axis of the waterfall plot is derived from the acquisition time (:math:`T_{Acq}`) times the total number of rows in the plot.

 The figure below shows a user interface that has been operating long enough to fill the waterfall plot.

 .. image:: _static/ui_operating.png
   :alt: Operating User Interface

 The program menu offers four entries for further control: *File*, *Camera*, *Config* and *Help*.
 The *File* menu only offers one entry: *Exit* which is self explanatory.
 The *Camera* menu is dynamically created and will be filled based on the camera APIs available to the program.
 The default camera, *Gaussian* will always have an entry.
 The currently supported cameras besides that are *Vimba*.
 This menu allows one to switch back and forth between camera types.
 The checked entry will be the interface used when the *Start Camera* button is clicked.
+Also, when the *Start Camera* button is clicked, the *Camera* menu is disabled.
+It will return to enabled when the *Stop Camera* button is clicked.
 The *Help* menu provides one entry: *About*.
 This brings up a dialog with a brief program description and version information.

 User Interface Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~